 How can you effectively break your email list into cohesive groups?

 Idea #2: Segmenting by Interest

-Toilets vs water heaters.
+Toilets vs. water heaters.
 There’s a huge interest gap between these two topics.
 Likewise, the client base in your email list is made up of different segments with very different interests.
-Some crave insight on how to save on water utilities.
+Some crave insight into how to save on water utilities.
 Others want to avoid the sort of emergencies that require calling your business early Saturday morning!

 But how can you construct fitting segments for each of these groups?